JNAranda/Scriptemplate/README.md

 		}
 	]

-Scriptlets are dead, and we need to move on.
+> Scriptlets are dead, and we need to move on.

 > One can send a Scriptemplate alongside data too (as a Scriptemplate should be valid JSON).

 > Many template parsers rely on / are plugins to another library.
 Scriptemplate does not require any library.

 Basically, with a Scriptemplate, you configure your nodes.
-If you want to write your template in HTML, Scriptemplate is not for you: though there may be an html preprocessor in the works to help initially flesh out a Scriptemplate by way of reverse engineering.
+If you want to write your templates in HTML, Scriptemplate is not for you: though there may be an html preprocessor in the works to help initially flesh out a Scriptemplate by way of reverse engineering.